YUNGI-KIM/psp3/README.md

   "content": "content"
 }
 ```
-- How to Get All Article (Used JSON.
-Method GET)
+- How to Get All Article (Method GET)
 ```http request
 /api/articles
 ```
-- How to Get Article (Used JSON.
-Method GET)
+- How to Get Article (Method GET)

 ```http request
 /api/articles/{id}